Saltyfunnel/hypr/README.md

 ## Configuration

 ### Clock & Weather Module Location
 The Waybar `custom/clockweather` module fetches temperature via `wttr.in`.
-To change the default location (set to Lhanbryde in the example below) to your own city, locate the module in your Waybar config and replace `Lhanbryde` with your desired location string:
+To change the location to your own city, replace `YOUR_CITY` in the command string below with your target location:

 ```json
 "custom/clockweather": {